j9t/little-books/manuscript/html-css-frameworks.md

 * Cost: A measure of any negative consequence.
 Typically expenditures of work, time, or money, but possibly negative changes in, for example, perception, satisfaction, or reputation.
 In web development, for instance, any element added to a page has a cost in terms of reduced page performance.

 * Tailoring: The producing and adjusting to precise dimensions and needs.
-In web development, tailored code is all code that’s needed—or going to be needed—by a project, but not more.
+In web development, tailored code is the code that’s needed by a project, but not more.

 Second, some assumptions: